 One of my favorite things about food is the different meanings it carries for different people.
 My criteria for a transcendent meal don’t necessarily apply to others.
-While they may seem general, there are subtleties and nuances based on my tastes that are unique to me, that I can’t quite put into words.
-My perfect meal might be mediocre to someone else, either because the flavors were slightly off for his/her palette or the ambiance of the restaurant wasn’t quite right.
+There are subtleties and nuances based on my tastes that are unique to me, that I can’t quite put into words.
+My perfect meal might be mediocre to someone else, either because the flavors were slightly off for his/her palate or the ambiance of the restaurant wasn’t quite right.

 Take my father for instance.
 I was at one of his all-time favorite meals, yet I don’t remember it quite as fondly.
 I was 10 at the time and wasn’t a fan of eggplants and tomatoes, so I don’t remember that perfect taste of Uncle Gui’s aubergine and tomato tian.
 I remember everything else, particularly the cantaloupe with port and the huge cicadas flying around the terrace, but I don’t put that meal at the top of my list because I can’t recreate the taste of that tian.